 GHL manages more than 360,000 footprints in ASEAN that enables credit card, debit card, e-wallets, contactless payment, loyalty, prepaid top-up and bill collection payment services.
 The Group has three core business segments:

-- Transaction Payment Acquisition (“TPA”) comprises mainly of revenue derived from two
+- Transaction Payment Acquisition (“TPA”) comprises mainly of revenue derived from two distinct sub-segments:

 i) E-pay services which include telco prepaid and other top-up and bill collection services for consumers (“reload and collection services”).
 E-pay is the largest provider of reload and collection services in Malaysia.
 It has approximately 43,500 acceptance points nationwide.
 That includes petrol chains, large convenience store chains and general stores.